Steering Clear of Triangulation Fraud

-The customers may be asked to return fraudulently-purchased goods, the sellers may suffer harm to their reviews and online reputation, and the fraudster, more often than not, disappears before any consequences can fall to them.
+When triangulation fraud occurs, the customer may be asked to return the fraudulently-purchased goods, the seller may suffer harm to their reviews and online reputation, and the fraudster, more often than not, disappears before any consequences can befall them.

-Each chargeback carries costly fees, and each chargeback is counted against the merchant’s chargeback ratio.
-Once that ratio exceeds a certain threshold—usually as low as 1%—they may incur penalties from their bank or card network.
+Chargebacks carry costly fees, and each chargeback is counted against the merchant’s chargeback ratio.
+Once that ratio exceeds a certain threshold—often 0.9% or 1%—they may incur penalties from their bank or card network.
 Merchants who carry a high chargeback ratio for too long may even lose their merchant accounts and get placed on an industry watchlist.

 How Can Merchants Avoid Triangulation Fraud?

-In terms of data analytics, however, triangulation fraud often presents a unique and identifiable profile.
+In terms of data analytics, triangulation fraud can look very different depending on the specifics of the scheme.
 Triangulation fraudsters will usually try to make their transactions look “clean” and legitimate, but some signs can’t be hidden.

 It may also help to look up your products on marketplace sites like eBay, Amazon, or Facebook.
 If you see your unique products being resold there for prices that are too good to make sense, that may indicate that the seller has been recruited by a fraudster.

 Triangulation fraud is just some sophisticated packaging around a common problem: fraudsters using stolen credit cards to make purchases.
-While there are aspects of triangulation fraud that make it especially pernicious, the good news is that the tools, practices, and methodologies that prevent ordinary credit card fraud will protect merchants from triangulation fraud as well.
+While there are aspects of triangulation fraud that make it especially pernicious, the good news is that many of the tools, practices, and methods that prevent ordinary credit card fraud will protect merchants from triangulation fraud as well.